AlunAlun/Obsidian/V-CXO/Meetings/2025-11-04 Jeremy Lefebre.md

 ## Notes
 - Slow Lettuce is a group of freelancers incorporating soon
-- Wants to hire CPO
+- Wants to hire CPO to Jeremy can focus on growing the business
+- Interested in fractional approach as company is not incorporated and could be good fit

 ## Action Points
 - Send Virtual CXO deck to Jeremy